omearae/CSE-701-Elizabeth-OMeara/final_project_ElizabethOMeara/final_project.md

 }
 ```

 Next, the user-defined function `sum` is created.
-This was required as the function `accumulate` as defined by `input <algorithm>` does not result in the correct value as it does not include the final value in the vector.
+This was required as the function `accumulate` as defined by the library `algorithm` does not result in the correct value as it does not include the final value in the vector.
 The code for `sum` can be seen below.

 ``` cpp
 double sum(vector<double> vec)